pippinbarr/cart253-2020/topics/object-oriented-programming/object-oriented-programming-activity.md

 3. Constrain the velocity based on the maximum speed of the ball
 4. Add the velocity to the position to move the ball

-### Add a `gravity()` method

-Our ball needs to respond to gravity as well as its own current movement.
-This will allow it to fall downwards on its own.
-To do this, we'll create a method that takes a parameter specifying the amount of gravity to apply to the the acceleration.

-`Ball.js`
-1. Define a `gravity()` method in the class that takes one parameter, `force`
-2. Add the `force` parameter to the ball's `y` acceleration

-A positive force will then cause the ball to accelerate __downwards__.
-That's what gravity does!

 ### Add a `bounce()` method

 For now, let's have our ball bounce off the bottom of the canvas.
 To do this, we need to check if it has passed the bottom of the canvas (specified by `height`) and reverse its `y` velocity if so!